 Photodynamic therapy is used in ophthalmology, oncology, and dermatology.
 Light treatment is advantageous for a patient due to the noninvasive or minimally invasive methods used.
 It leads to faster healing and recovery than other methods.

 For a long time, tattoos were considered irreversible.
-This is no longer the case: In selective photothermolysis, the color pigments are shattered using laser light.
+This is no longer the case: In selective photothermolysis, the colour pigments are shattered using laser light.

 For successful tattoo removal, pulsed or Q-switched lasers are necessary.
-Their wavelength depends on the absorption behavior of the color pigments.
+Their wavelength depends on the absorption behavior of the colour pigments.

-Most dermatological laser systems combine different Q-switched lasers with up to four wavelengths to remove tattoos of different colors.
+Most dermatological laser systems combine different Q-switched lasers with up to four wavelengths to remove tattoos of different colours.